bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 <img src="https://shop-cdn-m.mediazs.com/bilder/trixie/sisalklsbrda/7/800/10630_sisalkratzbrett_03_2011_7.jpg" width="300px" />
 </a>

-You can make a climbing surface by fixing couple of them, which can be a good training and playing place as well.
+You can make a climbing surface by fixing a couple of them, which can be a good training and playing place as well.

 ### Second cat